 Similar Species:

-Species Range: The Southern Toad is found in the Coastal Plain from extreme southeast Virginia to the Mississippi River of Louisiana, south through all of peninsular Florida and even to the Florida Keys.
+Species Range: Coastal Plain from southeast Virginia to eastern Louisiana, south through peninsular Florida to Florida Keys.

 Global Conservation Status: Southern Toads have a relatively wide distribution in the southeastern United States, a presumed large population, and tolerate a broad range of habitats, and thus, are listed as Least Concern by the IUCN Red List.
 Their NatureServe Global Conservation Status Rank is G5 (Secure).